Propaganda during the Reformation

-Propaganda during the Reformation (or the Protestant Revolution of 16th century), helped by the spread of the printing press throughout Europe and in particular within Germany, caused new ideas, thoughts, and doctrines to be made available to the public in ways that had never been seen before the sixteenth century.
-The printing press was invented in approximately 1450 by Johan Gutenberg, and quickly spread to other major cities around Europe; by the time the Reformation was underway in 1517 there were printing centers in over 200 of the major European cities.
+Propaganda during the Reformation (or the Protestant Revolution of 16th century), was significantly amplified by the printing press throughout Europe and in particular within Germany, caused new ideas, thoughts, and doctrines to be made available to the public in ways that had never been seen before the sixteenth century.
+The printing press was invented in approximately 1450 by Johannes Gutenberg, and quickly spread to other major cities around Europe; by the time the Reformation was underway in 1517 there were printing centers in over 200 of the major European cities.
+This infrastructure laid the foundation for a media revolution that transformed communication and political influence.

 Printed texts and pamphlets

 There were a number of different methods of propaganda used during the Reformation including pamphlets/leaflets, texts, letters, and translations of the Bible/New Testament.
 Pamphlets or leaflets were one of the most common forms of propaganda, usually consisting of about eight to sixteen pages – were relatively small and easy to conceal from the authorities.
 This made them very useful to reformers whose ideas were not accepted by the Roman Catholic authorities.
 The majority of these pamphlets promoted the Reformation and the Protestant ideas; however pamphlets were also used by Roman Catholic propagandists, but not to the same effect.

 Protestant and Roman Catholic propaganda during the Reformation attempted to sway the public into adopting or continuing religious practices.
 Propagandists from both groups attempted to publish documents about church doctrine, to either retain their believers or influence new believers.
 Occasionally these printed texts also acted as manuals for lay people to refer to about the appropriate way to conduct themselves within the church and society.

 Printed texts and pamphlets were available to a large number of literate people, at a relatively affordable price.
 Furthermore, the ideas and beliefs of the reform writers, including Martin Luther, were also widely disseminated orally to large numbers of illiterate people who may not have been involved with the Reformation otherwise.
 The Roman Catholic propagandists also utilized this method of propaganda within the church but it was not as effective as the Protestant propagandists.